nchucvml/STVT/README.md

 ## Video Summarization With Spatiotemporal Vision Transformer

 ![image](Flowchart.png)
-The paper is published in IEEE Transactions on Image Processing.
+The paper is published in IEEE Transactions on Image Processing, 2023.

 https://ieeexplore.ieee.org/document/10124837